MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 // == Notes on security

-// as OWL project found out over several papers there are several vulnerabilities even when no service is advertised or port is open so when apps open a port for peer to peer connectivity it is on the one hand the responsibility of the developer to create a secure connection with services. on the other hand the awdl itself has some vulnerabilities that can not be eliminated by the developer itself, since they reside in the operating system iOS itself. as already mentioned the encryption of the connection itself is the responsibility of the developer since one can also open up unecrypted ports. to mitigate this responsibility one can use the mulitpeer connectivity framework which builds upon these low level apis and abstracts encryption and establishing the connection away from the developer. also security issues in ad hoc networks itslef are more present then in infrastructure networks since there is no central authority like used by the certificate chains in SSL encryption.
+// as OWL project found out over several papers there are several vulnerabilities even when no service is advertised or port is open so when apps open a port for peer to peer connectivity it is on the one hand the responsibility of the developer to create a secure connection with services. on the other hand the #gls("awdl") itself has some vulnerabilities that can not be eliminated by the developer itself, since they reside in the operating system iOS itself. as already mentioned the encryption of the connection itself is the responsibility of the developer since one can also open up unecrypted ports. to mitigate this responsibility one can use the mulitpeer connectivity framework which builds upon these low level apis and abstracts encryption and establishing the connection away from the developer. also security issues in ad hoc networks itslef are more present then in infrastructure networks since there is no central authority like used by the certificate chains in SSL encryption.

-// #todo(
+// #(
 //   [ Describe an overall concept of a solution, which could possibly solve a given
 //     problem.
 Design a novel solution and visualise the architecture and relevant
 //     (data) flows.
 Compare and relate your approach to possible alternatives and